nemocrys/sim-demo-fz-ibc/README.md

 Heat flows were analyzed with ElmerFEM and Paraview.
 The Joule heat is storedn in the field *nodal joule heating* which is in W. The sum is calculated in Elmer with the *SaveScalars* procedure and yields the total induced power of 8.85W.
 However, with this apprach an induced power of 62.38W is calulated in the air, which is unphysical.

-The heat flow on the rod surface is calculated as 1.8W by Elmer.
+The heat flow on the rod surface is calculated as 1.8W by Elmer (with the *diffusive heat flux* operator).
 A simple approach of calculating the radiative and conductive heat transfer from the temperature field after the simulation (done in the paraview fiel *state.pvsm*) yields 6.74W.

 Below is a summary of the calulated heat fluxes.